ktaxicolor/snips-android/README.md

 **/!\ Warning :
 This project is ongoing and in its first stages.
 It is not stable !**

-# Android assistant with Snips
+# Android vocal assistant with Snips

 Based on https://github.com/snipsco/snips-platform-android-demo
-Snips is a privacy-by-design opensource vocal assistant you can find at https://github.com/snipsco or http://www.snips.ai/
+Snips is a privacy-by-design opensource vocal assistant you can find at https://github.com/snipsco and at http://www.snips.ai/

 This project is an Android app using Snips vocal assistant.
 Features :
 - Music control :
-    - pause/play, next song, volume controls > compatible with all android media apps (use Android keys)
+    - pause/play, next song, volume controls > compatible with all android media apps (uses Android keys)
     - open music app and play artist/song/playlist > only Deezer for now